 - In all cases, remember that Downtown Hyannis is one of seven villages in the Town of Barnstable.
 All new development and re-development must respect the village's historic structures, architectural details and village character. - The Town will commit to realistic parking requirements for new or redeveloped mixed use buildings on Main St., Hyannis, acknowledging that the village of Hyannis plays host to people who live, shop, attend school, visit, and temporarily park here while using Hyannis as a springboard to the islands.
-Any new use or redeveloped property shall not place a parking burden on public parking or surrounding neighborhoods. - Since Form Based Code is focused on the appearance, size, and structure of new buildings, parking must be correlated to the square footage of the building, and not the internal use of the the building. (i.e. 1 space per xyz sq ft) - The Town will commit to planting trees along the Gateways to DT Hyannis, and will not waive zoning requirements with respect to the planting of trees.
+Any new use or redeveloped property shall not place a parking burden on public parking or surrounding neighborhoods. - The Town commits to upholding zoning that requires the planting of trees along the Gateways to DT Hyannis as it is essential to maintain the village's character.